How to Get Out of Debt: The Exact Steps We Took to Pay Off $26,619 in 17 Months

 While difficult, we had to face up to exactly where we were financially.
 Owning up to our situation was hard.

 As much as I hated it, we owed up to the damage we did and decided it was time to accept responsibility for our actions and work on changing them.

 Our first step in getting out of debt was to create a spreadsheet with all of our debt.
 Without knowing an exact amount we needed to pay off, we had no clue what we were aiming for.

-We wrote down all the pertinent information on each loan, credit card, and debt owed.
+We wrote down all the pertinent information on each loan, credit card, and any other debt (like parking tickets) owed.
 The spreadsheet included information such as: